home-assistant/home-assistant.io/source/_components/sensor.netatmo_public.markdown

 ha_release: 0.75
 ---

-The Netatmo Public sensor allows you to expose data from [Netatmo](https://weathermap.netatmo.com/) to Home Assistant, even if you don't have a netatmo device yourself.
+The Netatmo Public sensor allows you to expose data from [Netatmo](https://weathermap.netatmo.com/) to Home Assistant, even if you don't have a Netatmo device yourself.

 To enable the Netatmo sensor, you have to set up [netatmo](/components/netatmo/).